 Recently we have been working with the SDCC team to include 6502 support in the next release of SDCC.
 The port is largely based on the excellent work from Steve Hugg at 8-bit workshop.
 The port passes all the tests in the regression suite and it will be included in the upcoming 4.2.0 release.

 Being nostalgic for the birth of laptop computers we recently acquired an Olivetti M10.
 The M10, like many of the KC-85 derivatives like the Tandy TRS-80 Model 100 and the NEC PC8201A, uses custom modules for their system RAM.
 These modules contained four 2Kx8 SMD SRAMs mounted on a ceramic substrate with a non standard DIP footprint.
 Needless to say, these modules have become increasingly hard to find.

 A fun way to introduce coding to kids is game development.
 Vintage machines are ideal to introduce many low level concepts without the complexity or the abstraction of modern, more powerful systems.
 The game is a classic vertical catch game featuring characters from Hayao Miyazaki's movie "My neighbor Totoro".
 The goal is to catch the required number of acorns before the time expires.

 The Minipro TL866 is very popular among hobbyist because of its low price and ease of use.
 Its list of supported chips is however somewhat limited compared to more expensive professional programmers.
-The E2R16 adapter adds support for the ROM pinout compatible EPROM of the 27C400 series which are compatible with Amiga computers and many arcade machines.
+The E2R16v2 adapter adds support for the ROM pinout compatible EPROM of the 27C400/800/160 and C322 series.